mobile-insight/mobileinsight-widgetdemo/README.md

 ## How to Contribute

-We love to pull requests and discussing novel ideas.
+We love pull requests and discussing novel ideas.
 You can open issues here to report bugs.
 Feel free to improve MobileInsight and become a collaborator if you are interested.

 The following Slack group is used exclusively for discussions about developing the MobileInsight and its sister projects: